 Leveraging AI to Provide Fast Assistance to Fraud Victims

 Victims of identity theft, and those who think they may be victims, can contact the ITRC through multiple channels.
-These include its toll-free call center, live chat on its website, text to chat on mobile devices, and social media platforms.
-Even if consumers are just concerned about the fraud and want to learn more, ITRC encourages them to get in touch.
+These include its toll-free call center, live chat on its website, and social media platforms.
+Even if consumers are just concerned about the fraud and want to learn more, the ITRC encourages them to get in touch.

 “We are heavily involved in risk minimization, best practices, and education,” Velasquez said.
 “And we do get those calls where people will say they’ve had some exposure to a data breach, ‘OK, I know my password or credentials have been compromised, I followed the steps on the breach notification, but what else can I do?’
 And we have resources for them.”

-ITRC is launching an artificial intelligence platform called ViViAN (VIrtual VIctim Assistance Network) to better serve all callers.
-ViViAN, which is funded by a grant from the Department of Justice Office of Victims of Crime, is designed to supplement live operators and advisors, not replace them.
-It will field routine questions, particularly after hours and on weekends, and help people determine if they’ve become a victim of identity theft.
+The ITRC uses an artificial intelligence platform called ViViAN (Virtual Victim Assistance Network) to better serve all callers.
+ViViAN, which was developed and initially funded by a grant from the U.S. Department of Justice Office of Victims of Crime, help identity crime victims and curious consumers when live operators and advisors are not available, after hours and on weekends.

 “She’ll help to direct people right to what they’re looking for so they can get access to it faster,” Velasquez said.
 “When we have victims call in who need tailored remediation plans and they need to talk to somebody, our advisors will help them.
-ViViAN can be helping a lot of consumers who have questions or just want to build a better understanding.”
+ViViAN can help a lot of consumers who have basic identity-related questions.”

 Consequences of Identity Theft Go Beyond Credit Scores